- Yellow Shaded areas are basic science periods.

-Green Shaded areas indicate months devoted essentially full time to the PhD Program
+- Green Shaded areas indicate months devoted to graduate research and the PhD Program

 P - Pharmacology